humanbydefinition/textmode.synth.js/README.md

 # textmode.synth.js

+`textmode.synth.js` is a derivative work of [hydra-synth](https://github.com/hydra-synth/hydra-synth) by [Olivia Jack](https://github.com/olivia-jack), adapted for the [textmode.js](https://github.com/humanbydefinition/textmode.js) ecosystem.

-A `hydra`-inspired chainable visual synthesis system for `textmode.js`.
-Create procedural ASCII/text animations with simple, expressive code.
+It provides a `hydra`-inspired chainable visual synthesis system for `textmode.js`, enabling you to create procedural ASCII/text animations with simple, expressive code.

 ## Features

-- 🎨 **Procedural Generation**: Generate characters, colors, and patterns using oscillators, noise, voronoi, and more
+- 🎨 **Procedural generation**: Generate characters, colors, and patterns using oscillators, noise, voronoi, and more
-- 🔗 **Method Chaining**: Hydra-style fluent API for building complex visual effects
+- 🔗 **Method chaining**: Hydra-style fluent API for building complex visual effects
-- 🎯 **Three-Texture System**: Independent control over characters, character colors, and cell backgrounds
+- 🎯 **Three-texture system**: Independent control over characters, character colors, and cell backgrounds
 - ⚡ **WebGL Powered**: Compiled to optimized GLSL shaders for real-time performance
-- 🔄 **Feedback Loops**: Create trails, motion blur, and recursive patterns
+- 🔄 **Feedback loops**: Create trails, motion blur, and recursive patterns
 - 📦 **Compositional API**: Start with any aspect (char, color, background) and build from there

 ## Installation